nims-dpfc/M-DaC_XRD/README.md

 Please contact below if you have any questions about licensing and how to use this program.

 National Institutes for Materials Science

   Research and Services Division of Materials Data and Integrated System (MaDIS), Materials Data Platform Center

-  M-DaC Office  E-mail: m-dac@ml.nims.go.jp
+  Materials Data Analysis Group (M-DaC in charge) E-mail: m-dac@ml.nims.go.jp

+2019.1.30 1st Ed.
+2020.4.10  2nd Ed.